IdentitySquare/Covid19Ireland/README.md

 <p>If you're new to contributing to Open Source on Github, <a href="https://guides.github.com/activities/contributing-to-open-source/">this guide</a> can help you get started.
 Please check out the contribution guide for more details on how issues and pull requests work.</p>

+<p>Checkout the issues tab in this repo to find features to work on or to fix issues.</p>

 ## 🚀 Quick start